Skip to continue

 Radar Sensor for Agricultural Automation

-The opportunity to trial a cost-effective, single-sensor solution for agricultural automation to increase the efficiency and safety of your operations
+The opportunity to trial a cost-effective, single-sensor solution for agricultural automation to increase the efficiency and safety of your operations.
+Able to operate in all weather and light conditions, including rain, fog, dust, dirt, and complete darkness.

 The challenge

-Manual operation of farming machinery can be expensive and productivity is often reduced in adverse conditions.
-The use of large machinery also poses safety risks to people along with the possibility of costly collisions and the associated downtime that incurs.
-Typical automation sensors that are used to help increase productivity and safety, are often affected by bad weather, light conditions and loss of visibility due to the agriculture environment, such as heavy dust, leading to significant downtime.
+Manual operation of farming machinery can be expensive, and productivity is often reduced in adverse conditions.
+The use of large machinery also poses safety risks to people, along with the possibility of costly collisions and the associated downtime that incurs.
+Typical automation sensors that are used to help increase productivity and safety are often affected by bad weather, light conditions, and loss of visibility due to the agricultural environment, such as heavy dust, leading to significant downtime.

 How will it work?

-These are all capabilities we have deployed for industrial automation in environments such as mines and ports, using our CIR sensor, which will now become cost-effective for agricultural application with the smaller CAS sensor.
+These are all capabilities we have deployed for industrial automation in environments such as mines and ports, using our CIR sensor, which will now become cost-effective for agricultural applications with the smaller RAS3 sensor.

 • Single sensor solution for agricultural automation